Alxjlv/HLTB/README.md

 `processedOutput.csv` and will be tab separated.

 Note: filling out completion times will take a while.
 This is by design, I've added jitter to the requests to the HLTB service so that it doesn't potentially run into IP blocking.
+This is between 0-5 seconds currently.
+If you want to remove this jitter, set `sleepMax` to `0` at the top of `loadGames.js`.

 ## Python HTML parser